How is the communication with the camp?

 What is the phone call policy?

-Every family may be scheduled for three phone calls per camper during the summer.
+Every camper will make three phone calls home during the summer.
+All campers within an age-group make their phone calls at the same time.
+Dates for calls are determined prior to each summer.
 Campers are not permitted to receive phone calls during the first week of camp.
 All of the children need this period for adjustment.
 Parents of all new campers will receive a phone call from the Directors or Head Counselors within the first 72 hours of camp, informing you of your camper’s adjustment.
 Campers with summer birthdays receive an extra call.

 How do the campers dress for the camp day?